“I’ve had an amazing dive experience with All Out Africa and I am really happy with my time here.”

 Flights are not included in the cost.

-As a volunteer on the Marine Project you will help carry out the marine research and monitoring activities for the project under the guidance of our co-ordinating project scientists.
+As a volunteer on the Marine Project, you will help carry out the marine research and monitoring activities for the project under the guidance of our co-ordinating project scientists.
 You will join other volunteers on the project to collect the data via scuba dives, ocean safaris, and beach walks off the coastline of Tofo in Mozambique.
-You can expect an excellent diving, snorkelling and beach experience whilst gaining first hand marine research skills and contributing to a worthwhile project.
+You can expect an excellent diving, snorkeling and beach experience whilst gaining first-hand marine research skills and contributing to a worthwhile project.

-As a volunteer on the Childcare Project you will be working to assist the teachers and and other staff responsible for looking after the children.
+As a volunteer for the Childcare Project, you will be working to assist the teachers and other staff responsible for looking after the children.
 This may include assisting teaching, helping at meal times, joining in games and play times; bringing some fun and education to the lives of these children.
-You will be encouraged to use your skills to help meet the needs of your placement under the guidance of our project co-ordinator and the centre staff.
+You will be encouraged to use your skills to help meet the needs of your placement under the guidance of our project coordinator and the centre staff.
 You may also help to teach swimming (weather permitting) with our swimming school which has now been integrated into the curriculum at local schools.
-The swimming school is run by our project co-ordinator who is also a fully qualified swim instructor.
+The swimming school is run by our project coordinator who is also a fully qualified swim instructor.

 The highlights of this incredible experience include: